 Over the past two years, we’ve seen an influx of modestly-sized timepieces from the dominant industry players.
 Even the leaders of the “wrist-saucer” trend, Panerai and Breitling, have changed their strategy and started developing a more approachable range.
-It turns out after years of wristwatches growing exponentially to the point where they dwarf anyone that isn’t an Expendables-style action star, it turns out not everyone wants to look like the Last Action Hero when they’re at the office.
-While it’s still more common than not to see watches landing over the 40-mm mark, it’s a good sign for the industry, especially those with dainty wrists, that we’re slowly shifting back to more classically-proportioned timepieces.
-We rounded up six watches from the past few years, all from top brands, that embrace the sub-40-mm fit.
+It turns out after years of wristwatches growing exponentially to the point where they dwarf anyone that isn’t an Expendables-style action star, not everyone wants to look like the Last Action Hero when they’re at the office.
+While it’s still more common than not to see watches landing over the 40-mm mark, it’s a good sign for the industry, especially for those with dainty wrists, that we’re slowly shifting back to more classically-proportioned timepieces.
+We rounded up six watches from the past few years, all from top-selling brands, that embrace the sub-40-mm fit.

 Georges Kern had a few immediate goals when he became the head honcho at Breitling.
 One of those was a renewed focus on bringing collectors that felt alienated by the brand’s previous decade of masculine posturing in oversized cases and overcrowded dials back into the fold.
-With that in mind, the new Navitimer 1 Automatic 38 is the purest distillation of this new philosophy.
-It eschews the typical chronograph complication that people have long associated with the Navitimer yet keeps the classic slide rule functionality on its outer bezel.
-Further distinguished by a beaded bezel that references the original Navitimer from 1954, this update keeps the brand heritage in full perspective while venturing into new territory.
+With that in mind, the Navitimer 1 Automatic 38 is the purest distillation of this new philosophy.
+It eschews the typical chronograph complication that people have long associated with the Navitimer, yet keeps the classic slide rule functionality on its outer bezel.
+Further distinguished by a beaded bezel that references the original Navitimer from 1954, this update keeps the brand heritage in full perspective while venturing into refreshed territory.
 The Breitling Navitimer 1 Automatic 38 is priced at $4,300 in steel with a crocodile leather strap, $4,860 in steel on a steel bracelet, and $5,820 in rose gold.